-Bindweed produces thread-like vines that wrap tightly around other plants, and eventually strangles them.
+Bindweed produces thread-like vines that wrap tightly around other plants, and eventually strangle them.
 It's easy to spot with its trumpet-shaped flowers, but don't be tempted to leave it.
-Soon after the first flush of blooms are over, it will take over and ruin your flowerbed ideas.
+Soon after the first flush of blooms is over, it will take over and ruin your flower beds.

 'Bindweed is an especially clear example of the need to get in quick,' says Graham Rice for Amateur Gardening.
 He reckons that for every foot of twining bindweed stem above ground there's the same amount of invasive root underground.
 'Keep pulling away the top growth,' Graham says, 'excavating as much root as you can.'
 Eventually, the roots will exhaust themselves trying to make more shoots.
 If you're digging downwards to try and remove the roots, go deeper than you might expect.